 Rasterized Text – This is text that has been completely flattened into an image.
 Rasterized text is a series of pixels, rather than live text that you can copy from one application and paste into another.

 Vectorized Text – This is text that has been partially flattened into shapes that the designer can still manipulate in a design application, but the Unicode values have been removed so these shapes actually do not carry meaning to a computer or machine as text.

 Exactly.
 Removing Unicode from the text in a design proof should only be done when absolutely necessary.
 Here are some examples of ways that rasterizing / vectorizing the text in your design proofs can cause problems:

 1. Accessibility – We covered this in the previous example, but again, if there is no live text in the document, people who are visually impaired will not be able to have the document read aloud to them by a text-to-speech application.
 If, for example, you’re planning on making any of your documents available, to download from your website, then accessibility should definitely be a consideration.

 2. Flexibility – Rasterized / vectorized text usually go hand in hand with a flattening of the document that is supposed to prevent problems once the printer has the design proof.
 In reality, the flattening of design proofs causes more problems than it solves.
 Printers sometimes need to make tweaks to a document to get things just right before running the print job.
 If the document has been flattened, making those tweaks can become difficult or impossible.

-3. Can’t use software to proofread – If you want an automated proofreading solution to compare the text of your design proof to your regulatory approved source material, you’re out of luck, since live text is required for this kind of text comparison.
+3. Can’t use software to proofread – Automated proofreading solutions cannot compare the text of your design proof to your regulatory approved source material, since live text is required for this kind of text comparison.